atlassistant/pytlas/docs/writing_skills/handler.rst

 .. note::

-  In a slot, the `value` property will give you back a representation of what have been parsed by the NLU engine in a meaningul way:
+  In a slot, the `value` property will give you back a representation of what have been parsed by the NLU engine in a meaningful way:

     - for durations, it will returns a `dateutil.relativedelta` object
     - for moneys and temperatures, it returns a `pytlas.interpreters.slot.UnitValue`